-As a judge, I can always see the teams who just ooze confidence as they take the floor.
+As a judge and general fan of dance teams, I can always see the teams who just ooze confidence as they take the floor at a competition.
 It’s not fake.
 When they walk out, I know they are 100% confident and stand behind what they are about to do.
 Then there are those teams that walk out with that sense of, “please don’t mess up, please don’t mess up.”
 Why is one team so much more confident than another?
 Is it just the teams who have a high record of success?
-Sure, a past win can definitely instill confidence, but how to develop self-confidence for the team who hasn’t experienced it yet?
+Sure, a past win can definitely instill confidence, but that’s no guarantee.
+How do you develop self-confidence your dance team?

 Dispositional vs. Situational Confidence

-These two usually go together, but they don’t have to.
-One dancer may be confident most of the time and have high dispositional self-confidence, but when it comes to a certain new hip-hop trick, she is nervous and struggles to try it or perform under pressure.
+The two kinds of confidence usually go together, but they don’t have to.
+One dancer may be confident most of the time and have high dispositional self-confidence, but when it comes to a certain new hip-hop trick, she is nervous and struggles to perform under pressure.
 She may have low situational self-confidence.

 A team may have high confidence overall, but low situational confidence when it comes to a specific situation.
 A certain event, for example.
-Do you have that one competitive event that you attend every year and no matter what it gives you intense butterflies as soon as you enter the building?
-The look, the crowd, the smell even.
-It all comes at you and even a usually confident person may become overwhelmed and lack situational confidence.
+Do you have that one competitive event that you attend every year and no matter what, it gives you intense butterflies as soon as you enter the building?
+The room, the crowd, the smell even.
+It all comes at you and even a typically confident person may become overwhelmed and lack situational confidence.